Poison Ivy rash can be excruciating.

 Good News: You can build up an immunity to poison ivy.

 Nikolai reported just the other day that he seems to have built up an immunity to it.
-He still gets the bumps, but not as many and they’re no longer itchy.
+He still gets an occasional poison ivy rash, but the bumps are not as many and they’re no longer itchy.
 Well, that’s a relief!

 However, the opposite can also happen.
 I.e., people can start out not allergic but develop reactions later in life.

 Genetic Immunity: The other way you can be immune to poison plants is through a genetic immunity.
 My husband, Coleman, is not bothered by it, nor is our daughter, Devani.
-Now Devani was adopted from India,1)http://boomersreinvented.com/story-daughter/ so her immunity was passed down from other genetics.
+Now Devani was adopted from India, (should you wish to read about that), so her immunity was passed down from other genetics.
 Still, that’s a really good ratio in our family.